xansec/hackathon-resources/gh-actions.md

     As you begin typing `mayhem-cmake-example` the repository will appear for you to click on.
 Click on it and the page will refresh.
     ![repo_selection](assets/images/add-repo.png)

     Lastly we need to set the permissions to "Write" instead of just "Read".
-In the "Manage Actions access" section, to the write of `mayhem-cmake-example` choose the role to be "Write".
+In the "Manage Actions access" section, to the right of `mayhem-cmake-example` choose the role to be "Write".
     ![write_selection](assets/images/set_to_write.png)

 Now it's time to create our Mayhemfile and setup the GitHub Action.